JuliaQUBO/ToQUBO.jl/docs/src/booklet.md

 ## Pseudo-Boolean Optimization

 Internally, problems are represented through a Pseudo-Boolean Optimization (PBO) framework.
-The main goal is to represent a given problem using a Pseudo-Boolean Function (PBF) since there is an imediate correspondence between quadratic PBFs and QUBO forms.
+The main goal is to represent a given problem using a Pseudo-Boolean Function (PBF) since there is an immediate correspondence between quadratic PBFs and QUBO forms.

 ```@docs
 ToQUBO.PBO.PseudoBooleanFunction